Virtual assistant

 - Install the "Relay configuration" package.

-- Under Network > Interfaces > LAN: Disable the DHCP server for the LAN interface (disabled), enable "Relay configuration" and select the Wi-Fi WAN interface created above.
+- Under Network > Interfaces > LAN: Disable the DHCP server for the LAN interface (set to disabled), enable "Relay configuration", and select the Wi-Fi WAN interface created above.

 Update the firmware with version RUT2_R_00.07.02.7_WEBUI.bin.